Curling Betting Guide

 Each team is given either a positive or negative number of points: essentially an artificial head start or handicap.
 In order to win the bet, your chosen team must win the game with respect to their handicap.

-A typical line might look like this:
+Typical handicap bets might look like this:

 Canada (-3.5) -110